 Students are asked to choose 4 preferences from the options offered.
 It is our intention to match as many 1st and 2nd preferences requests as possible but there are always some oversubscribed courses causing preference 3 or 4 to be allocated.
 We would ask that you support your child by reading through the courses available and check their understanding of the processes involved.
 When final choices are made it is essential that selection is based on interest, ability and possible career development.
 Discourage choice based on friendships and favourite teachers, each of which can change considerably over 2 years.
 All students will be given further information by Curriculum Leaders in school who will present a range of materials within lessons to help inform choices.
-In addition we will be holding a virtual parents meeting on Thursday 20th April, links will be sent to parents/carers and student email addresses.
+In addition we will be holding a virtual parents meeting on Thursday 20th April, links to the meeting will be send to parent/carer and student email addresses.